-In biomechanics, balance is an ability to maintain the line of gravity (vertical line from centre of mass) of a body within the base of support with minimal postural sway.
-Sway is the horizontal movement of the centre of gravity even when a person is standing still.
+In biomechanics, balance is an ability to maintain the line of gravity (vertical line from center of mass) of a body within the base of support with minimal postural sway.
+Sway is the horizontal movement of the center of gravity even when a person is standing still.

 In other words, postural sway looks something like this:

-As you can imagine, excessive postural sway can be a hazard on the job:
+As you can imagine, excessive postural sway can be hazardous on the job: